jay-johnson/train-ai-with-django-swagger-jwt/openshift/README.md

-## AntiNex on OpenShift
+## AntiNex on OpenShift Container Platform

-This will deploy the following containers to OpenShift:
+This will deploy the following containers to OpenShift Container Platform:

 1. API Server - Django REST Framework with JWT and Swagger
 1. API Worker - Celery Worker Pool